General Partnership

 In a partnership firm, at least one partner, known as the general partner, has unlimited liability, while the other partners have limited liability; they are also known as limited partners.

 Limited partners can only lose the money they have invested in the partnership; they are not actively involved in the company's management.
-They are often known as silent partners, as they do not actively participate in management.
+As such, they are often known as silent partners.

 The only risk they face is the possibility of losing the investment they have originally made.
 In contrast, partners in a GP are liable for every loss, which means their personal belongings are also at stake.

-They only invest in the firm, and their liability is limited to what they have invested into the firm.
-Their personal assets are not at risk as they can only lose what they have originally invested.
-Hence they have limited liability.
+They only invest in the firm, and their liability is limited to what they have invested in the firm.
+Their personal assets are not at risk, as they can only lose what they have originally invested.
+Hence, they have limited liability.

 There is no general partner in a limited liability partnership.
 Each partner has limited liability and is permitted to participate in the company's operation.

-Because the members of an LLP are not held accountable for negligence claims made towards them or their fellow partners, limited liability partnerships are favored by expert service businesses.
+Because LLP members are not held accountable for negligence claims made against them or their fellow partners, expert service businesses favor limited liability partnerships.

 Advantages of a General Partnership